gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_distance_sensors.rst

     :scale: 30 %

 | The HC-SR04 Distance sensor measures distances to objects in the range 2cm to 400cm with a ranging accuracy of 3mm.
 The angle to objects can be up to 15 degrees.
-| It may return values as high as 10000 cm but the accuracy is not guaranteed.
+| It may return values as high as 10000 cm but the accuracy is not guaranteed at such distances.

 ----